fpelletier-gh/drum-machine/README.md

 # Drum Machine

-A drum machine built with vite js, typescript, react and sass
+A drum machine built with vite js, typescript, react and sass for the freecodecamp front-end development libraries certification